Activision Blizzard CEO addresses employees on layoffs, potential departure in ‘fireside chat’

 Kotick, who has had shareholders and employees alike call for his resignation, said during Thursday’s video call that “the transition is going to be smooth because [Microsoft is] committed to trying to retain as many of our people as possible.”

 Following the video call, which did not include a live chat and did not show other participants, several Activision Blizzard employees told The Washington Post the comment made them suspicious of upcoming layoffs.
-The employees requested anonymity for fear of retribution.
+The employees spoke on the condition of anonymity for fear of retribution.

 Activision Blizzard did not immediately return a request for comment.